The fulfillment of prophecies found in the Bible evidences its divine inspiration.

 Around 740 BC, Isaiah foretold the collapse of the Babylonian empire.
 He said its capital, Babylon, which was located on the banks of the Euphrates River about fifty miles south of modern Baghdad, would be reduced to swampland.
 This occurred in 539 BC.
 Only the excavated ruins of Babylon exist today.

 Sometime around 660 BC, Nahum prophesied that the Assyrian Empire would fall.
 He said its capital, Nineveh, would be hit by a flood, conquered, and burned to the ground.
-According to the Greek historian, Diodorus Siculus, these things happened in 612 BC, when a coalition of Babylonians, Scythians, and Medes overran the city.
+According to the Greek historian, Diodorus Siculus, these events occurred in 612 BC, when a coalition of Babylonians, Scythians, and Medes overran the city.

-Sometime between 593-571 BC, Ezekiel prophesied that the Egypt would no longer dominate other nations, as it had for centuries.
-It was subsequently controlled by various foreign powers, including the Romans, the Ottomans, and the British, until it regained its independence in 1956.
+Sometime between 593-571 BC, Ezekiel prophesied that Egypt would no longer dominate other nations, as it had for centuries.
+Egypt was subsequently controlled by various foreign powers, including the Romans, the Ottomans, and the British until it regained its independence in 1956.
 In 1948, 1967, and 1973, Egypt tried to conquer Israel and was defeated each time.